Gator-PASE/gator-pase.github.io/content/blog/25-09-12-Speaker-Profile1-AM/index.md

 ---
 title: From Neuroscience to Policy to Fancy Comma - A Profile of Sheeva Azma
 summary: PASE Gator Aidan Mather profiles Sheeva Azma for the first entry of our Past Speaker Series.
-date: 2025-09-12
+date: 2025-09-11
 authors:
-  - contri-author2
+  - aidan-mather
   - admin
 author_notes:
   - "Author"
   - "Editor"
 tags:
-  - open science
+  - science policy
   - science communication
 image:
-  caption: 'Sheeva Azma.
-Photo provided by Sheeva for inclusion in this blog post.'
+  caption: 'Graphic created by Kass Fernandez.
+Headshot of Sheeva Azma used with permission.'
 ---

 When Sheeva Azma entered graduate school to pursue a PhD in neuroscience, she didn’t imagine her career would take her through science writing, public policy, and eventually founding her own communications firm, but like many careers shaped by unexpected circumstances and opportunities, her journey became about more than the lab.
 It became about connecting science to the people who need to understand it most.